 About Kristen Lamb

-Kristen Lamb is the author of the definitive guide to social media and branding for authors, Rise of the Machines—Human Authors in a Digital World.
-She’s also the author of #1 best-selling books We Are Not Alone—The Writer’s Guide to Social Media and Are You There, Blog?
+She’s the creator of the perennial branding and social media guide book, Rise of the Machines–Human Authors in a Digital World.
+Additionally, she is the author of the #1 best-selling books We Are Not Alone–The Writer’s Guide to Social Media and Are You There, Blog?
 It’s Me, Writer.
-She’s just released her highly acclaimed debut mystery-thriller The Devil’s Dance.